gong-hao/V.A.R/articles/003-component/2-state.md

 - Vue and Angular use `reactive` state, which means once the data changed, the template will be re-rendered automatically.
 It looks more intuitive and easy.
 - You will see `expression has changed after it was checked` when you play Angular with some fancy ways.
   - [Everything you need to know about the `ExpressionChangedAfterItHasBeenCheckedError` error](https://indepth.dev/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error/)
-- React strictly follow the one-way data flow, so we have to use `setState` to change the state.
+- React has to use `setState` to change the state.
 Directly change the state like `this.state.foo = 'bar'` will not work.
 It looks ugly, but React believes that's why it so fast, so it's necessary evil.
   - `useState` is a hook for `Function Component`.
   - `state property` is the traditional way for `Class Component`.